mlaily/YamlSharp/Readme.md

 - omission of the final line break is allowed in plain / literal / folded text.
 - ':' followed by ns-indicator is excluded from ns-plain-char.

+##### Additional notes

+This is a recursive descent parser.
+The code is easy to follow and check against the spec, but unfortunately, this comes at the price of performance, because there is a lot of backtracking.
+Implementing memoization could maybe solve the performance problems, but because several mutable states are used, this is non trivial to do at the moment.

+A quick benchmark on various examples shows that this parser is about 3 to 4 times slower than YamlDotNet.
+But keep in mind YamlDotNet is not 1.2 compliant, and I'm not sure it follows the spec properly.
+(This is hard to verify because of its implementation that has little to do with the actual spec)

 ## License

 This project is distributed under the MIT license as follows: